-Social media has changed every aspect of our lives and it’s now changing how we buy.
-The peak of TV and radio Ads is over, and social media is taking control of its global community.
-Put it this way; if Instagram were its own country, it would be the third largest in the world and the fastest growing averaging 5% per annum.
+Social media has changed every aspect of our lives and has changed how we buy.
+The peak of TV and radio ads is over, and social media is taking control of its global community.
+Put it this way; if Instagram were its own country, it would be the third-largest in the world and the fastest-growing averaging 5% per annum.
 With this enormous reach, it was almost inevitable that some users reached celebrity status.
-That is when Influencer marketing rose to prominence.
+That is when Influencer Marketing rose to prominence.

 What is an Influencer?
 And how to use them

 An Influencer is a person on social media whose following has grown to accommodate significant numbers of fans.
 Some are ‘legitimate celebrities‘, musician Katy Perry and actor Leonardo DiCaprio for example, both have large followings, while others are simply everyday people, who have created a personal brand solely through their online activities.
 These are the new celebrities and their status should be considered when looking for endorsements.

 There is a difference, however, between the two and it is that Influencers are more natural in their stardom.
 Instagram users do not passively consume adverts, as they might when watching TV; they actively post and Influencers do the same.
 Friend’s and family’s photos are displayed alongside those of influencers, often with little distinction.